-SECTION 1 Understanding your out-of-pocket costs for covered services 53 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 53 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
-53 Section 1.3 Our plan does not allow providers to "balance bill" you 54 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how myou will pay Section 2.1 Section 2.1 Your medical benefits and costs as a member of the plan 54 Your medical benefits and costs as a member of the plan
+SECTION 1 Understanding your out-of-pocket costs for covered services .53 Section 1.1 Types of out-of-pocket costs you may pay for your covered services .53 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services? .53 Section 1.3 Our plan does not allow providers to "balance bill" you .54 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how muo you will pay .54 Section 2.1 you will pay .54 .54

-Note: As a member of CareOne (HMO) you are covered for COVID-19 testing and treatment at \$0 copayment.
+Note: As a member of CareOne PLUS (HMO) you are covered for COVID-19 testing and treatment at \$0 copayment.
 For additional details about this coverage, see Chapter 4, Medical Benefits Chart (what is covered and what you pay).